RobGeada/falcon-bms-simhub-plugin/README.md

 Alternatively, I've included the source code for the plugin, so if you're familiar with the SimHub plugin SDK, you can build and modify the plugin yourself!

 # Provided Properties
 You can see the telemetry fields that the plugin exposes in the main [FalconBMS.cs file](https://github.com/RobGeada/falcon-bms-simhub-plugin/blob/68ecbddbb9fcb147693aed62593b85c1f4495f5c/FalconBMS.cs#L51).
-These are (roughly) the properties in the original [F4SharedMemory FlightData class](https://github.com/lightningviper/lightningstools/blob/9bc1be08717982922fbb0705f500d93a2b36da0d/src/F4SharedMem/FlightData.cs#L230).
+For better documentation, you can look at the original [F4SharedMemory FlightData class](https://github.com/lightningviper/lightningstools/blob/9bc1be08717982922fbb0705f500d93a2b36da0d/src/F4SharedMem/FlightData.cs#L230), which is the source of all of these fields.

 # Some sample bass shaker configs:
 SimHub's built-in bass shaker effects are pretty car-focused, so we'll have to write our own custom effects.
 Here are a few custom effects that I use as examples: